Expanding MongoDB Atlas availability on GCP

 With over 35 million downloads and customers ranging from Cisco to Metlife to UPS, MongoDB is one of the most popular NoSQL databases for developers and enterprises alike.

-MongoDB is available on Google Cloud Platform (GCP) through MongoDB’s simple-to-use, fully managed Database as a Service (DBaaS) product, MongoDB Atlas.
+MongoDB is available on Google Cloud through MongoDB’s simple-to-use, fully managed Database as a Service (DBaaS) product, MongoDB Atlas.
 With MongoDB Atlas, you get a globally distributed database with cross-region replication, multi-region fault tolerance and the ability to provide fast, responsive read access to data users around the globe.
 You can even configure your clusters to survive the outage of an entire cloud region.

 With this expanded geographic availability, you can now join the wide variety of organizations around the world, from innovators in the social media space to industry leaders in energy, that are already running MongoDB on GCP.